School of Education values

 Integration of knowledge and practice

-The School of Education supports the seamless connection between knowledge (academic disciplines), educational theory, and practice (methods for achieving educational ends).
+The SOE supports the seamless connection between knowledge (academic disciplines), educational theory, and practice (methods for achieving educational ends).
 Educators must constantly engage in the recursive interplay of knowledge, educational theory, and practice throughout their professional lives.

 Commitment: decolonization & Indigenization

 The School of Education has made a strong commitment to decolonizing practices, and Indigenizing curriculum and pedagogy.
-We warmly welcome Indigenous students into our programs and actively seek to incorporate Indigenous Ways of Knowing and pedagogies into our classes.
+We warmly welcome Indigenous learners into SOE programming and actively seek to incorporate Indigenous Ways of Knowing and perspectives into our curriculum.

-Armed with the new understandings we have come to because of the stories of truth shared by IRS Survivors through the Truth and Reconciliation Commission Report, the School of Education at UFV seeks to mitigate some of this damage and work to create a society where Indigenous children and adolescents are valued for who they are.
+Armed with the new understandings we have come to because of the stories of truth shared by IRS Survivors through the Truth and Reconciliation Commission Report, SOE programming at UFV seeks to mitigate some of this damage and work to create a society where Indigenous children and adolescents are valued for who they are.

 Social justice & anti-racism

-However, social justice also requires us to become knowledgeable about racism and discrimination, challenging status quo, power, and privilege within education and childcare.
-We all hold prejudice and discriminate against others -- this is built into the way that we are hardwired as human beings.
-Our job as educators is to acknowledge and push against this within all aspects of our daily lives -- to become antiracist educators.
-This means interrogating ourselves, our experiences, and our practices, and wrestling with the discomfort that will emerge.
+However, social justice also requires us to become knowledgeable about racism and discrimination, thus spurring us to challenge status quo, power, and privilege within education and schooling.
+We all hold prejudice and discriminate against others – this is built into the way that we are hardwired as human beings.
+Our job as educators is to acknowledge and push against this within all aspects of our daily lives – to become antiracist educators.
+This means interrogating ourselves, our experiences, and our practices; and wrestling with the discomfort that will emerge.
 It also means engaging in critical discourse, acknowledging and examining our own biases, and having courageous conversations about injustice and our own experiences with it.